snakesonaguy/CL_DEVWKS-2225/README.md

 ![text!](/images/ls.png)

 Note: there are some additional hidden files that we cannot see with `ls`.
+You can see the full directory contents with `ls -a`.

 ### STEP 3: Launch vscode